GabrielLanzarini/daily_bot/readme.md

 ## Description

-- Created to observe a discord channel, list the users and channel join date;
+Created to observe a discord channel, list the users and channel join date

 ## Start project